 In hindsight, there are a dozen things I understand today about those sessions in school.
 But explaining an extremely visceral, sensory, intense and intimate experience through dry scientific terms to middle-schoolers?
 How can a child then ever hope to understand, much less appreciate, the incredibly moving experience the union of two souls is?

-How can a child then learn and know that the beads of sweat which fuse two minds together is a human being’s first experience of God?
+How can a child then learn and know that the beads of sweat which fuse two minds together are a human being’s first experience of God?

 How, how will a child ever feel that the rhythm of two bodies moving as one is but an imitation of the rhythm of the Universe itself?